hail-is/tstack/README.md

 complexity, and the practical performance on a modern computer.

 This problem is hard.
-We do not expect every candidate to implement a completely correct and maximally efficient stack on the first try.
+We do not expect every candidate to implement a completely correct and maximally efficient stack.
 Instead, we endeavor to probe your ability to reason about a modern computer and the programs executing upon it.